ukthapa/doc-poc/content/docs/guides/commisions.md

 ### Comments

-To view any comments of the lead click the **Comments** tab as shown below:
+To view any comments of the commission click the **Comments** tab as shown below:

 {{< img-simple src="/images/commission7.png"  alt="Dashboard" class="">}}